Mulligatawny Soup

 Calories 254 cal

 Get a taste of India with this classic mulligatawny soup.
-The blend of veggies, apples, lentils, and chicken is such a delight.
-Aromatic spices bring everything together.
+It combines veggies, apples, lentils, chicken, and aromatic spices.
+The result is a true delight.

 Ingredients